RTiK/mosaic/README.md

 You can download the OpenCV source code and install it into the directory `3rdparty/opencv`.

 There are binaries available for Windows but make sure that they are made for your compiler.
-Otherwise you'll still have to compile them with yourself.
-Also for Windows don't forget to add OpenCV `bin/` directory (Debug and Release) to your `PATH` variable.
+Otherwise you'll still have to compile them yourself.
+Also, for Windows don't forget to add OpenCV `bin/` directory (Debug and Release) to your `PATH` variable.
 The [OpenCV installation guide](https://docs.opencv.org/master/d3/d52/tutorial_windows_install.htmlhttps://docs.opencv.org/master/d3/d52/tutorial_windows_install.html) is a good first choice.

 If you already have OpenCV installed somewhere on your computer the installation script will attempt to find a global installation as a fallback in case no installation could be found in the directory `3rdparty/opencv`.